OffTheClockStudios/QR-Code-Builder/README.md

 See the full [Changelog](./CHANGELOG.md) for details.

-### Recent Changes with v1.0.7 (5/8/25):
+### Recent Changes with v1.0.8 (5/12/25):

 * TESTING new interface layouts based on feedback
-* REMOVED debug/experimental options—they’re not a priority right now
-* REMOVED the outdated instructions after recent UI changes
-* REMOVED "Copy on Build"
-* ADDED "Copy" & "Load" buttons and functions
+* ADDED functions for batch generation and downloading QR codes
+* ADDED QR settings for error levels, versions, colors, etc.

 ---